-Level of board independence A newly public company must have at least one independent director at the time of its IPO.
-NYSE and NASDAQ standards require that the board of a noncontrolled company consist of a majority of independent directors within one year of the listing date.
-We found that the average level of director independence has increased over the past several years, from 66 percent in our 2008 survey to 72 percent in our 2013 survey (see Table 1, p.
-2).
+a noncontrolled company consist of a majority of independent directors within one year of the listing date.
+We found that the average level of director independence has increased over the past several years, from 66 percent in our 2008 survey to 72 percent in our 2013 survey (see Table 1).

-Audit committee financial experts An audit committee financial expert is a member of the committee who has the following attributes: (1) an understanding of generally accepted accounting principles and financial statements; (2) the ability to assess the general application of such principles in connection with accounting for estimates, accruals, and reserves; (3) experience preparing, auditing, analyzing, or evaluating financial statements that present a breadth and level of complexity generally comparable to the issues expected to be raised by the company's financial statements or experience actively supervising personnel engaged in such activities; (4) an understanding of internal control over financial reporting; and (5) an understanding of audit committee functions.
+Audit Committee Financial Experts.
+An audit committee financial expert is a member of the committee who has the following attributes: (1) an understanding of generally accepted accounting principles and financial statements; (2) the ability to assess the general application of such principles in connection with accounting for estimates, accruals, and reserves; (3) experience n=46 n=50 n=50 preparing, auditing, analyzing, or evaluating financial statements that present a breadth and level of complexity generally comparable to the issues expected to be raised by the company's financial statements or experience actively supervising personnel engaged in such activities; (4) an understanding of internal control over financial reporting; and (5) an understanding of audit committee functions.